"Words are pale shadows of forgotten names. As names have power, words have power."

 Her eyes dropped to the book in front of her.
 And oh God, what a thrilling Saturday it had turned out to be indeed.

-Easing the cover open carefully, mindful of the fragile spine, Sarah forgot to breathe for a moment.
+Easing the cover open carefully, mindful of the fragile binding, Sarah held her breath for a moment.
 The Poetic Edda, otherwise known as the Codex Regius, was in her cotton covered fingers.
 It was the most important source on Norse mythology in existence.
 She had read Hollander's translation of it, arguably the best, and even owned a copy of Cottle's translation, the oldest known English translation, but this copy was on an entirely different level.
 In her hands lay one of the original rebound editions from the 17th century, possibly even earlier.
-The fact that Iceland had lent it at all was a miracle and no doubt a bureaucratic nightmare.
+The fact that Iceland had lent it at all was a miracle, and no doubt a bureaucratic minefield.
 She could only thank her thesis advisor for that boon.
 An ex-pat of prestigious reputation and notable connections, he'd no doubt pulled some serious strings.
 Part of her felt guilty for getting to see it first, but thank God for Saturdays because she'd never learned to wait.

-An inked copy of the knot on the leather cover similarly adorned the first page.
+An inked-copy of the knot on the leather cover similarly adorned the first page.
 Sarah examined it more closely.
-The presence of the knot in and of itself was not unusual but the fact that she had never seen it replicated in any of the later or modern editions was surprising.
+The presence of the knot in and of itself was not unusual, but the fact that she had never seen it replicated in any of the later or modern editions was surprising.
 She skimmed through Hollander's translation just to be certain.
 Sarah chewed her lip.
-The hairs on the back of her neck prickled and she rubbed them absently, adjusting her mess of hair, and glancing once more at the dark room.
+The hairs on the back of her neck prickled and she rubbed them absently, adjusting her mess of hair, and glancing once more around the dark room.
 The silence was suddenly heavier.
-She couldn't even detect the thrum of the ventilation anymore, although the lack of an ear-piercing alarm suggested it was still working.
+She couldn't even detect the thrum of the ventilation anymore, although the lack of an ear-piercing alarm suggested it must still be working.

 She paused on another page and the wayward hairs on her neck prickled again.

 "That can't be right…"